VenkateshDev007/SwiftUI-Elements/README.md

 Or in Xcode:

-- Select the `SwiftElements` scheme.
+- Select the `SwiftUIElements` scheme.
 - Use `Product` → `Test` (⌘U).

 ### License